autometrics-dev/docs/README.md

 # Autometrics Docs

-## Note on Page Metrics
+## Note on Page View Analytics

 We use Segment for keeping track of page views.
 From there we forward to Google Tag Manager, which forwards to Google Analytics.

-Next is a little particular when it comes to analytics.
-See the following files for how we went about implementing (e.g.) page view analytics:
+Next (and by extension, Nextra) is a little particular when it comes to analytics.
+See the `src/pages/_app.jsx` file for how we went about implementing (e.g.) page view analytics.

-- `src/pages/_app.jsx` - Load the segment snippet
--

-To test analytics locally, create `.env.local` and add a `NEXT_PUBLIC_SEGMENT_WRITE_KEY` variable
+To test analytics locally, create `.env.local` and add a `NEXT_PUBLIC_SEGMENT_WRITE_KEY` variable (you can find this in Segment).